How to Spot Phishes

 - Syracuse University Information Security student created video on phishing.

-If you need more information or assistance with verifying any email messages, please do not hesitate to contact your local IT support team and ITS Security Department ITSecurity@listserv.syr.edu (if you are faculty or staff), or the ITS Service Center (if you are a student) at 315.443.2677 or email@example.com.
+If you need more information or assistance with verifying any email messages, please do not hesitate to contact your local IT support team.
+You can also contact the ITS Security Department at email@example.com or the ITS Service Center at 315.443.2677 and firstname.lastname@example.org.

 - In the message you would like to report, click the down arrow or 3 dots (more) next to the Reply arrow and select Show original.